 8. La Ciudad: The Old Moorish Town

-The old Moorish town is the soul of Ronda with its historic squares, narrow pedestrian streets and charming whitewashed houses.
-La Cuidad has an Old World European charm combined with some of the ambience of a medina (walled medieval town of North Africa).
+The medieval Moorish town is the soul of Ronda with its historic squares, narrow pedestrian streets and charming whitewashed houses.
+La Cuidad has an Old World European charm combined with some of the ambience of a medina (walled town of North Africa).
 This is the area where tourists will find most of the town's cultural attractions.

 On the picturesque Plaza de la Duquesa de Parcent, the Iglesia Santa María la Mayor is a church that was converted from a former Mosque.
 The church has preserved four of the Moorish domes, however the interior is Gothic with a Plateresque-style Capilla Mayor (chapel) added in Christian times.
 The sanctuary boasts exquisite Renaissance choir stalls and a Moorish mihrab (prayer niche indicating the direction of Mecca).